-We agree that the water crisis receives too little concern, but it is not for lack of trying by the water community.
+While YLWD may agree that the water crisis receives little concern, it is not for lack of effort by the water community.
 Water is not as visible as traffic congestion because the public cannot feel the "water congestion" until cutbacks become mandatory.
-This is part of the difficulty of getting water issues to be recognized by the public.
-If water were to be turned off for only a couple of hours today, the county would be in an uproar in short order.
-Outlined below are the outreach efforts that are currently being utilized along with several questions:
+This is part of the difficulty and the challenge of stressing water issues that the public will recognize and understand.
+What are outlined below are the outreach efforts that are currently being utilized along with several questions:

 - Is this a crisis?
 What should we do about it?
 What can we do about it?
 Crisis communications cannot be sustained over the long run.
 Some in the water community believe that we have reached a crisis, while others believe it is a problem to be resolved over time.
 The water community itself does not speak with one voice. - What do we want the public to do about it?
 How can the public best be motivated?
 Do we want to scare the public? - What course of action will maintain the best working relationship with the public and build the most trust for the long run?
 The public needs to trust what the water community is doing and support investments in our water future.
-Also, a course of action to develop and sustain long term changes in the efficiency of use by customers is critical as will be having an informed constituency for decision-making and voting (when necessary). - The water community has been extremely successful, leading to complacent consumers.
+Also, a course of action to develop and sustain long term changes in the efficiency of use by customers is critical in addition to an informed constituency for decision-making and voting (when necessary). - The water community has been extremely successful, leading to complacent consumers.

-There are considerable challenges to getting the public to understand the intricacies and nuances of this framework.
-However, the gains from having a better informed public are to motivate them towards an improved efficiency with which they use water, have them understand the need for additional investments for new supplies and have them educated for purposes of securing positive votes on water related initiatives, if needed.
-Water is not an interesting topic unless there is a line break with a major sink hole, a sewer spill on the other end of the system or people being forced to curtail their use.
-Typically, people do not see all that it takes to provide water to our homes and businesses.
-Many take water for granted, which causes it to be under valued.
+The crisis facing us is a combination of regulatory, judicial/legal, political, environmental and to a lesser degree, financial.
+There are considerable challenges for the public to understand the intricacies and nuances of this framework.
+However, the gains from having a better informed public are to motivate them towards an improved efficiency with which they use water, have them understand the need for additional investments for new supplies and to have them educated for purposes of securing positive votes on water related initiatives, if needed.
+Water is not a sexy topic unless there is a line break with a major sink hole, a sewer spill, or people forced to curtail their use.
+Typically, people do not see the intricacies of providing water to homes and businesses.
+Many take water for granted, which causes it to be undervalued.
 Customers turn on the tap and the water comes out - sprinklers turn on and the water comes out.
 The water industry typically does not have brown outs or black outs, but has a high degree of reliability and safety, probably somewhere beyond 99.99% (% of time water comes out of the tap).
+Many have the belief that the water supply system is something that they - and prior generations - have invested in and that artificial constraints limit the supply of water from it.